zanamira43/nuxtjs/README.md

-# nuxt-course
+# nuxt

-> nuxtjs course for udemy
+> Crate Single page App by using Nuxtjs in Fronten and Firbase in backend

 ## Build Setup